Food in the 1950s

 Recipes from the 1950s

 The Bon Viveur..

-John and Phyliss Cradock, other wise known as 'The Bon Viveur', made their first television appearance on the BBC in the 1950s.
-Theirs were dishes that were different and out of the ordinary (at the time!), yet their ingredients were not hard to obtain and easily prepared.
-Their information on wine as well as food was also something new to viewers.
+John and Phyllis (alias'Fanny') Cradock, otherwise known as 'The Bon Viveur', made their first television appearance on the BBC in the 1950s.
+Their dishes appeared different and out of the ordinary at the time, yet their ingredients were not hard to obtain and easily prepared.
+Their information on wine, as well as food, was also something new to viewers.

 The pupils of St. Barts were asked to do some research into common dishes of the 1950s.
 They found that Coronation Chicken was a dish that many people made for Coronation Celebrations in 1953 and is still popular today.
 Here are some other facts they discovered about the dish.